jonsiu/career-os/.ai/planning/vision/mvp-overview.md

 - **Week 9-10**: Polish, testing, and deployment

 ## Success Criteria
-1. Users can upload and manage their resume with persistent storage
+1. Users can upload their resume and receive an instant quality score
-2. Users can bookmark and analyze job postings with real-time updates
+2. Users can engage with virtual HR coach for general resume optimization
-3. Users receive actionable development plans from Career Coach analysis
+3. Users can input job descriptions for targeted optimization
+4. Users can engage with job-specific virtual HR coach sessions
+5. Users receive AI-generated resume improvements based on their responses
+6. Users can validate and refine AI-generated content for accuracy
+7. Users can identify skill gaps and receive personalized learning pathways
+8. Users can access course recommendations with affiliate marketing integration
-4. Users can track their progress toward management roles
+9. Users can track learning progress and validate skill development
-5. The application provides genuine value for career advancement
+10. Users can receive project recommendations to demonstrate new skills
+11. The application significantly improves resume quality and job prospects
-6. Real-time data synchronization works seamlessly across devices
+12. Real-time data synchronization works seamlessly across devices